kamat-v/math2001/README.md

 ## About this fork

 This is my personal working copy of Dr. Macbeth's materials.
-I am working through the code and exercises from *The Mechanics of Proof* to learn Lean, and I keep my own solutions here as I go.
+I am working through the code and exercises from *The Mechanics of Proof* to learn Lean.
 It contains no original content of my own beyond worked exercises.

 ---

 ## Getting started

 There are two ways to work with these materials.
-A detailed, beginner-friendly setup guide (for both faculty and students) is available separately; the short version is below.
+A detailed, beginner-friendly setup guide is available separately; the short version is below.

 ### Option 1 — In your browser (no installation)